Washington Application for Student Financial Aid (WASFA)

 Eligibility for State Financial Aid - 1079 Students

-Undocumented (non-DACA) students who qualify for 1079 status are eligible for resident tuition rates and may qualify for the State Need Grant (SNG) program if all other eligibility requirements are met.
+Undocumented (non-DACA) students who qualify for 1079 status are eligible for resident tuition rates and may qualify for the State Need Grant (SNG), College Bound Scholarship, Passport to College Scholarship, or State Work Study (with work authorization) if all other eligibility requirements are met.
 The requirements for 1079 status are as follows:

 - Earned a diploma from a Washington State high school (or obtained a GED or equivalent).